 And now Haney has made another horrendous decision: to push for the purchase of hotels for homeless people (almost all of whom are addicts) at an outrageous price.
 He gleefully announced that federal funds are available to pay for four buildings at a monthly cost of $7,830 for every person.
-Yes, that’s $93,960 per year.
-In addition to a fully furnished room, each guest will receive three meals a day and “support services.”
+Yes, that’s $93,960 per guest, per year.
+In addition to a fully furnished room, each will receive three meals a day and “support services.”

 I’ll bet a Benjamin those services won’t include detox and rehabilitation.
 Not one hotel will be a designated sober living environment.
 What they almost certainly will offer: a nonstop supply of drug paraphernalia, including fentanyl straws and foil.